Chandrusankar7/Hardware_Trojan_Detection_using_Machine_Learning_and_RC_Parasitic_Extraction/ISCAS with Hardware Trojan Inserted _ Verilog Codes/README.txt

-Created a Time based Hardware Trojan and inserted it in the mentioned 10 ISCAS benchmark circuits
+Created a Time based Hardware Trojan and inserted it in the mentioned 10 ISCAS benchmark circuits, The image trojan_insertion_table.JPG contains the details of the nets in which the Trojan is connected in the each circuit